Union of Polish Youth

-The organization was formally established on On July 22, 1948, during the Congress of Unity of Polish Youth in Wrocław, the youth organizations were united.
-The proposals for unification were put forward by activists of the communist youth organization - Union of Youth Struggle (Związek Walki Młodych) - during the 1st nationwide Congress in September 1947.
-The result of the Congress of Unity was the liquidation of all youth organizations other than the Union of Polish Youth.
+The organization was formally established on July 22, 1948, during the Congress of Unity of Polish Youth in Wrocław, when the youth organizations were united.
+The proposals for unification were put forward by activists of the communist youth organization, the Union of Youth Struggle, during the 1st nationwide Congress in September 1947.
+The result of the Congress of Unity was the liquidation of all youth organizations other than the ZMP.

-For several years it supervised Polish scouting.
-Membership in it was often obligatory (officially or unofficially) for various purposes, such as being able to attend the universities.
-Membership was refused to those who were deemed "unsuitable" - due to non-worker/peasant family background, or their ties with the pro-West World War II-era Polish forces or resistance.
+For several years the ZMP supervised the Polish scouting movement.
+Membership in it was often obligatory (officially or unofficially) for various purposes, such as being able to attend university.
+Membership was refused to those who were deemed "unsuitable" - due to a non-worker or peasant family background, or their ties with the pro-West World War II-era Polish forces or resistance.

-Its membership grew from almost 0.5 million in 1948, to over 1 million in 1951 and over 2 million in 1955.
+The ZMP's membership grew from almost 0.5 million in 1948, to over 1 million in 1951 and over 2 million in 1955.

 The uniform of a ZMP member consisted of a green shirt and red tie.